 By: Ananya Sen

-The Catherine and Don Kleinmuntz Center for Genomics in Business and Society and Carl R. Woese Institute for Genomic Biology are excited to offer the Young Innovator Program (YIP) for the second year.
+The Catherine and Don Kleinmuntz Center for Genomics in Business and Society and the Carl R. Woese Institute for Genomic Biology are excited to offer the Young Innovator Program (YIP) for the third year.

 The ten-week summer course is designed for trainees to practice using skills necessary to become innovative leaders and bring science to society.
 The trainees will learn about the process of innovation, protecting intellectual property, and how to develop their discoveries beyond the laboratory.
 Upon completion of the program, all participants will earn a certificate.
 Additionally, winners of the idea competition, held at the end of the program, will be awarded between $5,000 to $20,000 to develop their projects over one year.